jaykroger/jaykroger/README.md

 ## My Repositories

-On my GitHub profile you will find repositories related to my personal networking and infrastructure projects, spanning various areas such as Infrastructure-as-Code, Automation, and Application Development.
+You'll find most of my active repositories in my organization Labrynth Network.
+These repos span various areas such as Infrastructure-as-Code, Automation, and Application Development.

-Some of my most commonly used languages are:
+For application development or automation-related projects, some of my most commonly used languages are:
 - Python
-- NodeJS
+- JavaScript
 - PowerShell

 ## Contact Me